Name: Francesca Lovell-Read

 Where are you from?: Wokingham

 I was a little biased in favour of Merton before I even started considering which college to apply to, as my older sister was already a student here so I had heard all about what a wonderful college it was!
-When I really started looking, in addition to Merton’s formidable academic reputation I initially shortlisted Merton for several practical reasons, including the fact that they provide accommodation for the duration of your degree, and that you have access to both meals in hall and good kitchen facilities.
-However, my mind was really made up when I visited Merton on an open day – I fell in love with it as soon as I walked through the gates and never looked back!
+When I really started looking, in addition to Merton’s formidable academic reputation I initially shortlisted Merton for several practical reasons, including the fact that they provide accommodation for the duration of your degree, and that you have access both to meals in hall and to good kitchen facilities.
+However, my mind was really made up when I visited Merton on an Open Day – I fell in love with it as soon as I walked through the gates, and never looked back!